MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-data-lake-hindex.md

        INNER JOIN @PaperCitation AS P
            ON A.PaperId == P.PaperId;

-   // Order author, paper, citation view by citation
+   // Order author, paper by citation
    @AuthorPaperOrderByCitation =
        SELECT
            AuthorId,